-The consortium offers a comprehensive program where a total of 10 Clinical Psychology Residents are placed in Departments of Psychiatry and Chemical Dependency in three departmental sites located in Antioch, Pleasanton, and Walnut Creek.
-Some of the residents have primary affiliations to the Adult Team, the Child/Family Team, or the Chemical Dependency Team, and some are split between two services.
-Regardless of Team assignment, all residents have possible rotations on the Adult, Child and Family, Intensive Outpatient Program (partial-hospital program), and the Chemical Dependency Services.
+The consortium offers a comprehensive program to 10 Clinical Psychology Residents in Departments of Mental Health and Chemical Dependency.
+We are located at three sites in the East Bay cities of Antioch, Pleasanton, and Walnut Creek.
+Residents have primary affiliations to the Adult Team, the Child/Family Team, or the Chemical Dependency Team, and some share their time across two services.
+Regardless of team assignment, residents may work on other services or teams, depending on their background and interest, and on service needs.

 THE EAST BAY

 The East Bay Consortium Region of the greater San Francisco Bay Area includes Alameda and Contra Costa Counties, and encompasses a wide geographical area of urban, suburban and semi-rural communities.
 The catchment area includes the central Contra Costa County cities of (Walnut Creek, Pleasant Hill, Concord, and Martinez), the “Tri-Valley Area” (San Ramon/Dublin, Pleasanton, and Livermore), “East County” (Pittsburg, Antioch, Brentwood, and Oakley), and west county cities (Hercules, Rodeo, Crockett).
 San Francisco and the East Bay communities of Berkeley and Oakland are easily accessible by car or public transprotation.
 The ocean is an hour’s drive to the west, and the Sierra Nevada Mountains are two hours away, to the east.